Active Blind Spot Assist

 - ABSA requires you to keep your hands on the steering wheel at all times in order to function.

-- Sharp bends, slopes, poor lane boundaries and construction areas may challenge the system, therefore you must always be ready to prevent any danger.
+- Sharp bends, slopes, poor lane boundaries and construction areas may challenge the system.
+You must always be ready to prevent any danger.

 Focus on: Rear Cross Path function

-The Rear Cross Path function (RCP) is intended to assist you when you are backing out of a parking spot and a vehicle appears out of nowhere.
+The Rear Cross Path function (RCP) is intended to aid you when you back out of a parking spot and a vehicle appears out of nowhere.
 Using peripheral sensors located on either side of the rear bumper, the RCP system monitors the rear detection zones on both sides of your vehicle.

-When an unseen vehicle is approaching and you’re reversing out a parking space, the system will alert you with a visual and an audible warning.
+When an unseen vehicle is approaching and you’re reversing out a parking space, the system will alert you with a visual and an acoustic alarm.
 If the radio is on, it will also reduce the volume.

-Always remember to proceed very slowly and cautiously out of a parking space until the rear end of the vehicle is moderately exposed.
+Always remember to proceed very slowly and cautiously out of the parking space until the rear end of the vehicle is moderately exposed.